tetherto/wdk-protocol-multisig-safe/README.md

 - **Fee Limits**: Set `transferMaxFee` to prevent excessive fees
 - **Memory Cleanup**: Use `dispose()` to clear sensitive data
 - **Signature Verification**: Validate all signatures before execution
+- **Sponsorship Policies**: When using sponsored mode, configure policies to prevent abuse

 ## 🛠️ Development